Chad Ruhwedel: Buffalo Sabres

 On April 13, 2013, Ruhwedel signed a two-year entry-level contract as an undrafted free agent with the Buffalo Sabres.
 He made his NHL debut that night against the Philadelphia Flyers as a replacement for an injured Tyler Myers.
 Over his seven games with the Sabres, he record no points, no penalties, and finished with an even plus-minus rating.

 Ruhwedel with the Rochester Americans in 2013.

 Ruhwedel returned to Buffalo in July to participate in the Sabres’ development camp but was not expected to make their opening night roster.
-On September 23, Ruhwedel was re-assigned to the Sabres American Hockey League (AHL) affiliate, the Rochester Americans, to start the 2013–14 season.
+On September 23, Ruhwedel was reassigned to the Sabres American Hockey League (AHL) affiliate, the Rochester Americans, to start the 2013–14 season.
 Through his first month in the AHL, Ruhwedel was often paired with Brayden McNabb and played in all situations including the power play and penalty kill.
 Ruhwedel accumulated two goals and two assists for four points through October and early November.
+In December, Ruhwedel competed with Rochester at the 2013 Spengler Cup.
 While Ruhwedel was finding success in the AHL, the Sabres maintained a losing 7–23–3 record and had fired coach Ron Rolston and general manager Darcy Regier.
 On December 17, Ruhwedel was recalled to the NHL level as part of an ongoing player evaluation being conducted by interim coach Ted Nolan.
 At the time of the recall, Ruhwedel had recorded four goals and 10 assists for 14 points through 26 games.
 He earned another recall to the NHL level in January but recorded no points over seven games.

 Ruhwedel was recalled to the NHL level on March 8, 2014, after Alexander Sulzer suffered a lower-body injury.
 He recorded his first career NHL assist off a goal by Jamie McBain on April 4.
 The following game Ruhwedel suffered a concussion after Philadelphia Flyers forward Zac Rinaldo delivered a hit to the head during a game.
-As a result of the hit, Rinaldo received a four game suspension and Ruhwedel was sidelined for the remainder of the season.
+As a result of the hit, Rinaldo received a four-game suspension and Ruhwedel was sidelined for the remainder of the season.
 While recovering from the concussion, Ruhwedel signed a two-year contract extension to remain with the Sabres organization.
 As a restricted free agent, he had previously received a qualifying offer from the Sabres the month before to retain his playing rights.
 Ruhwedel finished the 2013–14 season with one assist at the NHL level and 28 points with the Rochester Americans.